Conjugacy languages in virtual graph products: Acknowledgments

 \section{Acknowledgments}

 I would like to thank my supervisor Laura Ciobanu for her mathematical guidance and support while writing my first paper.
-I would also like to thank Alex Levine, Alessandro Sisto and Michal Ferov for helpful comments, as well as the anonymous referee for detailed comments and suggestions.
+I would also like to thank Andrew Duncan, Michal Ferov, Alex Levine and Alessandro Sisto for helpful comments, as well as the anonymous referee for detailed comments and suggestions.

 \comm{